Adaptive Conformal Inference Under Distribution Shift: Acknowledgements

 \section{Acknowledgements}

 E.C. was supported by Office of Naval Research grant N00014-20-12157, by the National Science Foundation grants OAC 1934578 and DMS 2032014, by the Army Research Office (ARO) under grant W911NF-17-1-0304, and by the Simons Foundation under award 814641.
-We thank John Cherian for valuable discussions related to Presidential Election Night 2020.
+We thank John Cherian for valuable discussions related to Presidential Election Night 2020 and Lihua Lei for helpful comments on the relationship to online learning.